fastasturtle/clion-freeze-parser/readme.md

 ### Output

-Notifies if there any `cidr`-related stack frames in the EDT stack at all, reports the URLs of the found issues, and prints the EDT stack trace, with interesting frames marked with `*`.
+- Notifies if there any `cidr`-related stack frames in the EDT stack at all
+- Reports the URLs of the found issues
+- Prints the EDT stack trace, with interesting frames marked with `*`

 ## TODO